7th Division (South Vietnam): History

 The Division was originally established as the 4th Field Division and redesignated as the 7th Infantry Division in 1959.

 On 8 July 1959 a Viet Cong (VC) attack on a Division camp at Bien Hoa killed two U.S. advisers, Major Dale R. Buis and Master Sergeant Chester M. Ovnand, among the first Americans killed in the Vietnam War.

-The Division was based in Mỹ Tho, and due to the division's close proximity to the capital Saigon was a key factor in the success or failure of the various coup attempts in the nation's history.
+The division was based in Mỹ Tho, and due to the division's close proximity to the capital Saigon was a key factor in the success or failure of the various coup attempts in the nation's history.
 As a result, the loyalty of the commanding officer of the division was crucial in maintaining power.
 In the coup attempt of 1960, the loyalist Colonel Huỳnh Văn Cao used the Division to storm into Saigon to save President Ngô Đình Diệm.

 In 1962, Diem decided to split the command of the area in the south around Saigon into two, the former III Corps area being reduced in size to cover the area northeast of Saigon, and the newly created IV Corps taking over the west and southwest.
-Cao was promoted to general and assumed command of the new IV Corps Tactical Zone, which included the area of operations of his 7th Infantry Division.
+Cao was promoted to general and assumed command of the new IV Corps, which included the area of operations of his 7th Infantry Division.
 Command of the 7th was given to Cao's chief of staff, Colonel Bùi Đình Đạm.